First Nations Scholarships

 • a letter from the applicant, in her own words, explaining why she would like to attend MGGS and outlining her interests and what she might like to do beyond school

-• a letter of reference from the applicant’s school principal or school teacher
+• a letter of reference from the applicant’s school principal or teacher

 • information about the applicant’s sporting, cultural and community activities over the past two years